 Second Slot

 The second slot costs USD 35 or the equivalent in local currency.
-It shows your personal info and your special message for young people, to remember you as someone who strongly supported the foundations that helped your country overcome poverty and underdevelopment.
+It shows your name, address, occupation and personal message as one of the golden heroes behind saving our children/grandchildren from absolute subjugation and enslavement.

 The